 The duties performed by the individual must be of a charitable or religious nature that helps to relieve poverty, or benefit the community, educational or religious institutions.

-In the past, Canada Immigration had taken the position that R 205(d) workers could not be paid, except for a small stipend, limiting the usefulness of this provision.
-In early 2015, our firm had successfully challenged this interpretation in Federal Court, which was instrumental in Canada Immigration changing their Immigration Manuals to reflect the ability of these workers to be paid.
+In the past, Canadian immigration policy took the position that R 205(d) workers could not be paid, except for a small stipend, limiting the usefulness of this provision.
+Our firm successfully challenged this interpretation in Federal Court, which was instrumental in amending the policy to allow payment to these workers.

 A work permit can be obtained for a foreign religious or charitable group wanting to: